arvindh75/ELMo/2019111010/README.md

 - The sentences and the words associated with them which you require the embedding for can be changed as well.
 At last, it plots a heatmap to visualize the similarities between word embeddings.

 ## Remarks
-The training process is quite heavy.
+The training process is quite heavy computationally.
 It took around 35 hrs for 50 epochs on a 2080Ti.